 Please download a PDF of the American Friend Obituary Index below.
 If you have problems or questions, please contact us.

 If you would like us to make a copy of an obituary for you, the cost is $5 per obituary.
-Please see the "Digital Scans and Photocopying" tab for more information on photocopying and digitization services and fees.
+Please see the "Research and Reproduction Fees" tab for more information on photocopying and digitization services and fees.

 This index of obituaries and death notices in the American Friend was compiled between 1996 and 1999 by Thomas D. Hamm.
 We emphasize that it is an index, not a complete abstract of the information found in each obituary.
 Additional information often, but not always, includes maiden names of women, parents, survivors, dates and places of birth and marriage, meeting affiliation, and previous residences.